mackenzie-norman/PCB-Climber/little-notebook.md

 # TODOs
-- add from scratch fn
+- change selection criteria
 - Parallel
+- SPEED UP
+- actually plot nets
 - shape traits for placment, comp, pin , bbox
-- actually plot nets
+- add from scratch fn
 - CLI

+## Notes again.
+- We calc score on every one on the sort.
+That is definetly inefficent to some degree.